kilasuit/PowerShell10YearPlanning/README.md

 There are some materials provided as well, specifically:

 * A very basic [PowerPoint presentation template](https://github.com/JKeithB/PowerShell10YearPlanning/blob/master/PowerShell10YearPresentationTemplate.potx)
-* Two representations of the logo we will be reusing (in JPG and PNG)
+* Two representations of the logo we will be reusing, in [JPG](https://github.com/JKeithB/PowerShell10YearPlanning/blob/master/PowerShell10YearLogo.jpg) and [PNG](https://github.com/JKeithB/PowerShell10YearPlanning/blob/master/PowerShell10YearLogo.png) formats.

 If there are any questions, please contact Keith Bankston at